Stev1000/airbnb-clone-project/README.md

 - A **Booking** belongs to one **User** and one **Property**.
 - A **Review** is linked to one **User** and one **Property**.
 - A **Payment** is associated with one **Booking**.

+## Feature Breakdown

+- **User Management**: Users can register, log in, and manage their profile.
+Authentication and role-based access are enforced.
+- **Property Management**: Hosts can list, update, or delete properties.
+Each property includes pricing, location, and description.
+- **Booking System**: Users can search for available properties and make bookings with date validation.
+- **Review System**: After a stay, users can leave reviews with a rating and feedback on a property.
+- **Payment Integration**: Booking payments are recorded and processed securely to track transactions.